 The prelude is played before the service while guests are being seated.
-I typically play about twenty minutes of music for the prelude, so six to eight selections can be performed here.
-Although most couples leave the choice of the music to me, I am quite happy to include (or exclude!) any compositions from the CD that you wish.
+The organist typically plays about twenty minutes of music for the prelude, so six to eight selections can be performed here.
+Although most couples leave the choice of the music to the organist, they are quite happy to include (or exclude!) any compositions from the samples (https://goo.gl/yBGJLX) that you wish.

 Ceremonies sometimes include vocal music, which can add a wonderful touch to your wedding.
 Once again, please keep in mind that only classical-style music or music from an established religious tradition is performed at Memorial Church weddings.
-All selections and vocalists must be approved by Robert Huw Morgan.
-On the CD, I have recorded some of the songs with both a soprano soloist and a tenor soloist.
-From this, you can choose which type of voice you would prefer.
+All selections and vocalists must be approved by Dr. Robert Huw Morgan.
+We have recorded some of the songs with both a soprano soloist and a tenor soloist.
+From this link, https://goo.gl/yBGJLX, you can choose which type of voice you would prefer.

 If you decide to include vocal music, I strongly recommend that you contact one of the following superb singers.